docksal/docksal/docs/content/stack/configuration-variables.md

 `Default: 2048`

-The default amount of memory allocated to Docksal's machine, in megabytes.
+The default amount of memory allocated to Docksal's VirtualBox machine, in megabytes.

 ### DEFAULT_MACHINE_VBOX_HDD